 Trans-DCE versus chloride did not contain enough samples to provide any results.
 The correlations between 1,1-DCE and vinyl chloride and 1,1-DCE and chloride were not significant, which are shaded gray in Table 5.
 All of the other correlations were significant.
 Although correlation does not mean causation, it is interesting that except for the trans-DCE and chloride correlation, which had too few samples, all of reductive dechlorination reactants and products from TCE through cis-DCE and trans-DCE and to vinyl chloride showed correlations (Figure 10).
 No correlations were found between 1,1-DCE and is dechlorination products, vinyl chloride and chloride.
 Additional analyses and SCIA may provide additional insight into the meanings of these correlations.

-Table 5. ata points for correlations & Pearson correlation coefficients (r) Gray shading indicates that the correlations contained too few samples or were not significant at α = 0.01.
+Table 5.
+Data points for correlations & chlorinated ethene Pearson correlation coefficients (r) for RGA

+Gray shading indicates that the correlations contained too few samples or were not significant at α = 0.01.